codurance/site/src/_posts/2019-04-08-an-intro-about-docker.md

 CMD ["java", "-jar", "realworldkata-1.0-SNAPSHOT-all.jar"]
 ```

-This would be executed like `wait-for-db.sh java -jar realworldkata-1.0-SNAPSHOT-all.jar` so the script can do multiple things and at the end execute the application.
+This would be executed like `wait-for-db.sh java -jar realworldkata-1.0-SNAPSHOT-all.jar`.
+The script can do multiple things and at the end execute the application.

-Postges does something like that, instead of having the `postgres` command has the startup point it executes a script that sets the folder where the data will be stored, sets the password in the right environment variable and check if there is any `.sql` or `.sh` file to be run before starting the database.
+Postges does something like this.
+Instead of having the `postgres` command as the startup point, it executes a script that sets the folder where the data will be stored, sets the password in the right environment variable and check if there is any `.sql` or `.sh` file to be run before starting the database.

 [docker-library/postgres](https://github.com/docker-library/postgres/blob/ef04f3055bab11b10d3d5c41a659acfacf2c850b/10/docker-entrypoint.sh)

-> Don't start your application with `ENTRYPOINT`, use `CMD` so you can override the command with `docker run`.
+> Don't start your application with `ENTRYPOINT`.
+Use `CMD` so you can override the command with `docker run`.

 ## <a name="docker-hub"></a>Docker hub and container registry

-Building the same docker image in every machine isn't the most intuitive thing to do, and you want to use the image in other machine without having all the source code, but just with a `docker-compose.yml`.
+Building the same docker image in every machine isn't the most intuitive thing to do.
+You might want to use the image in another machine without having all the source code, but just with a `docker-compose.yml`.

 The first thing is to register an account on Docker Hub and to login with that account in the command line: